centrifuge/documentation/docs/tinlake/userguide/securitize/index.md

 ---
 id: securitize
-order: 1
+order: 3
 title: Onboarding with Securitize
-category: 6.
-Investment Guide
+category: 2.
+User Guide
 ---

 ## This Document

 This document describes the process to subscribe for an opportunity on Securitize after you have clicked on the button:

 ![](./invest-now-btn.png#width=400px)